ronaldbradford/readyset-tutorial/cache/README.md

 ### Proxied

-When proxied this SQL statement is converted to a digest for parameters.
+When proxied this SQL statement is converted to a digest for parameters values and would appear in `SHOW PROXIED QUERIES` as.

 ```
 SELECT * FROM `name` WHERE (`name` = $1)